 Nerve cells in the SNS synthesize norepinephrine using tyrosine as the precursor.
 This amino acid is sent to the terminal portion of the neuron and is then converted to norepinephrine by a series of reactions.
 Different sympathetic neurons vary in which part of the reaction series they stop, explaining why other SNS neurons produce norepinephrine conversion metabolites such as epinephrine and dopamine.

-Once the catecholamines are produced, they are stored in membrane bound vesicles, ready for release during nerve cell depolarization.
+Once the catecholamines are produced, they have stored in membrane-bound vesicles, ready for release during nerve cell depolarization.
 Storage is facilitated by antiporters found in the walls of the vesicles.
 These are specifically called vesicular monoamine transporter, or VMAT.

 In order for the SNS to function normally, the released neurotransmitters have to be conserved by way of reuptake.
 This is made possible with the help of norepinephrine transporters or NETs.
-These shuttle the released norepinephrine from the synaptic cleft back into the cytoplasm of the neuron.
-Without these reuptake mechanisms, there would be flooding of neurotransmitter activity in the synaptic cleft, resulting to a heightened adrenergic response.
+These shuttles release norepinephrine from the synaptic cleft back into the cytoplasm of the neuron.
+Without these reuptake mechanisms, there would be flooding of neurotransmitter activity in the synaptic cleft, resulting in a heightened adrenergic response.